 Autism Diagnostic Clinic - Peoria, Bloomington - Easterseals provides a comprehensive clinical evaluation for diagnosing children who may have an autism spectrum disorder.
 Our assessment teams have extensive experience and training, and may include a neurodevelopmental pediatrician, a school psychologist, clinical psychologist, speech pathologist, occupational therapist, and clinical coordinator depending on the child's needs.

-DIR Intervention - Peoria, Bloomington - DIR Intervention, also known as The P.L.A.Y.
+P.L.A.Y Project - Peoria, Bloomington - DIR Intervention, also known as The P.L.A.Y.
 Project, is a home-based program focused on improving relationships, interaction, and overall development in children with ASD.

 The Autism Learning Center: An Intensive Therapeutic Autism Program - Peoria - Provides a pre-school type environment for children ages 3-6 who have a medical diagnosis of and Autism Spectrum Disorder.